 BASIS FOR NBE CONTENT

 The NBE is one of the elements used by regulatory boards in making licensing decisions.
-The examination itself was developed from a task analysis performed in 2011 utilizing a diverse group of practitioners from across the nation.
-A task analysis is performed by The Conference every 5-7 years.
-This “task inventory” is used to determine the significance/importance of the various activities performed by current practitioners.
-From the analysis of data, a new content outline was developed.
-This job analysis produces a practioner-oriented outline, which is the basis for an examination possessing substantial content validity.
+The current examination was developed from a Job Task Analysis Survey conducted in 2017 utilizing a diverse group of practitioners from across the nation.
+This survey is performed every 5-7 years by The Conference, with the most recent survey taking place in 2017.
+This process is used to determine the significance/importance of the various activities performed by current practitioners.
+From the analysis of data, the new content outline is developed.
+This job analysis produces a practitioner-oriented outline, which is the basis for an examination possessing substantial content validity.
 The examination is highly representative of the content/knowledge domain that it intends to measure.
+The most recent NBE blueprint was updated on January 1, 2018 to reflect the results of the 2017 survey (please see NBE sections above).

 This content validity approach (domain sampling and expert review of the questions by practicing professionals and educators) resulting from the job analysis conducted by The Conference is recommended by the Uniform Guidelines on Employee Selection Procedures and the Standards for Educational and Psychological Testing.